 With this in mind, we've been organizing annual Cool Chips conferences since 1998.
 And in April 2017, we celebrated Cool Chips' 20th anniversary as "COOL Chips 20".
 COOL Chips, a sister conference of Hot Chips, focuses on all aspects of cool technologies.
-Approximately 150 individuals attended to COOL Chips 22 held in April 2019.
-In addition to regular paper presentations, COOL Chips 22 included keynote and invited talks, special topic sessions, and poster and panel discussions.
+Approximately 120 individuals attended to COOL Chips 23 virtually held in April 2020, despite the severe situation by COVID-19.
+In addition to regular paper presentations, COOL Chips 23 included keynote and invited talks, special topic sessions, and poster discussions.
 To attract submissions from engineers working in industry, the program committee bases acceptance on a short abstract.
 The conference proceedings include only the short abstract with the final presentation rather than a set of long papers.

 It is our great honor to announce the publication of this special section on Low-Power and High-Speed Chips.
 The section is devoted to variety of techniques for COOL Chips.
-It contains 4 papers, among 10 submissions, which covers, an accuracy-configurable adder, a 4K HEVC Decoder, compiler software coherent control, and memory mapping of multicore processors.
+It contains 5 papers, among 6 submissions, which covers, a firmware update in flash memory, non-volatile Flip Flops, an area-efficient RNN core, power constrained HPC systems, and a distributed DNN training.